Jennifer's Body: Home media

-The film was released on DVD and Blu-ray on December 29, 2009, in the United States and Canada.
-In Australia, the DVD and Blu-ray was released on May 18, 2010.
+20th Century Fox Home Entertainment released the film on DVD and Blu-ray on December 29, 2009, in the United States and Canada.
+In Australia, the DVD and Blu-ray was released on May 18, 2010 by 20th Century Fox Home Entertainment South Pacific.
 The film opened at #11 at the DVD sales chart, making $1.6 million in the first week off 104,000 DVD units.
 There is a rated and an unrated version of the film, with the unrated version running about five minutes longer than the theatrical version.
 The UK Blu-ray lacks most of the extras found on the locked US release.

+On March 20, 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, and Jennifer's Body was one of the films included in the deal.
+In 2025, Jennifer's Body was made available on streaming service Hulu, which was one of the additional assets Disney acquired from Fox.

 Soundtrack

 The film's soundtrack was released by Fueled by Ramen on August 25, 2009, and featured previously released music by various indie rock and alternative rock bands such as White Lies, Florence + The Machine, Silversun Pickups and Black Kids.
 It also features pop punk band All Time Low and electropop singer Little Boots.
 In addition, the album features new songs from pop rock artists such as Cobra Starship and Panic! at the Disco and Paramore's lead singer Hayley Williams.
 The first single from the soundtrack is "New Perspective" by Panic! at the Disco.

-The album received a 3 out of 5 review from Allmusic, who described the album as having "a slightly different spin, mixing indie with the more expected punk, emo, and metal".
-Mike Diver at the BBC wrote an unfavorable review of the album, stating that "This assortment of acts says nothing of its parent film, beyond the occasional reference to school days and nods to something nasty coming this way".

 The ending sequence of the film itself features a song, "Violet", from the album Live Through This by Hole.
-This same album also features a song entitled "Jennifer's Body."
+This same album also features a song titled "Jennifer's Body".
 In total, the film features 22 songs, most of which are included on the soundtrack.